Qrucial/QRUCIAL-DAO/README.md

 Built on top of Substrate, Qrucial DAO is a system for transparent audits and certifications, issuing non-transferable NFTs to the audited systems themselves.

-Tool execution flow: Signed extrinsic incoming -> Verification -> Listing in QDAO State -> Event triggered (glue reads JSON RPC) -> Execution and result output -> Glue Extrinsic -> Aggregate and verify restuls -> Report delivery (encrypted, details tba)
+Tool execution flow: Signed extrinsic incoming -> Verification -> Listing in QDAO State -> Event triggered (exosys reads JSON RPC) -> Execution and result output -> ExoSys Extrinsic -> Aggregate and verify restuls -> Report delivery (encrypted, details tba)

 We are currently in the process of requesting a grant from W3F: [Proposal Repository](https://github.com/smilingSix/Grants-Program)